freddie-a/robot/Parts To Buy.md

 ### Misc
 * Servos
-* Potentially a better battery
+* Potentially a better battery - maybe a 7.2/4v li-po, only need a few Ah, around £25
+    * Can use a school power supply to charge
 * Non-Freaky wheel x 4 - [Something Like This](https://amzn.to/377v34J)
 * A new bit to connect the fancy wheel to the motor (to replace the broken one - see Shan)